MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Get started running scripts

-To run the scripts, you'll need to know URL of your Business Central web client, like `http://localhost:8080/bc250/`.
+To run the scripts, you need to know URL of your Business Central web client, like `http://localhost:8080/bc250/`.

 1. Save the scripts you want to run to the folder you created for storing the scripts (For example, `c:\bc-replay\recordings`.).
 1. Run Window PowerShell as an administrator.